 As is tradition, a new year means a new resolution.
 Generally, my resolutions are set as a way to focus on self-improvement in realistic terms.
-Although they are also a bit vague and are rarely measurable (with the exception of my running goals).
+Although they are also a bit vague and are rarely measurable (except for my running goals).
 And this year is no different!

 My 2019 resolution is to be more mindful.
 Which is simple and complicated all at once!!